Quatres hommes autochtones en habits cérémoniaux, à jouer un gros tambour en chantant

 • There is no introductory slideshow presentation in the theatre this year.

-• Snacks and beverages will be available to purchase in our retail store, Flint & Timber Co.
+• Snacks and beverages will be available to purchase on the historic site.

 • Picnic areas are available.